PLEASE NOTE OUR EVENTS AND ANNOUNCEMENTS ARE CURRENTLY NOT MOBILE FRIENDLY. PLEASE CHECK ON A LAPTOP OR CONTACT 814-643-4260 FOR INFORMATION.

 We are a nonprofit group dedicated to cultivating experiences and partnerships that inspire, educate, and empower individuals to engage in a healthy lifestyle.
-As a 501(C)(3) nonprofit organization, the corporation is formed solely for charitable and educational purposes.
-We are a nonprofit group dedicated to cultivating experiences and partnerships that inspire, educate, and empower individuals to engage in a healthy lifestyle.
+As a 501(C)(3) nonprofit organization, the corporation is formed solely for charitable and educational purpose.

 In May of 2003 a group of local alternative healthcare practitioners and interested community members met for the first time to bring to fruition the vision of Dr. Deb Kirchhof-Glazier of forming a non-profit organization whose goal is to enhance the health and well-being of individuals and the community through the promotion of alternative, complementary and integrative health and wellness initiatives.
 And so, the Huntingdon Health and Wellness Association (HHWA) was born along with one of its first events, the Healthy Harvest Festival.